Here we explain how to edit this documentation locally and submit changes for online publication.

 $ cd <source> $ hugo server -D

-Modify one of documentation related markdown file.
-For example, to modify the page you are looking at right now, edit
+For example, the source of the page you are looking at right now, is

-Hugo will update web site within a fraction of a second.
+Hugo will then update the web site within a fraction of a second.

-When you are happy with the changes you’ve made, push changes to the
+When you are happy with the changes you’ve made, commit them, push them to

 Travis will start the build to make sure that site is still in working state (no broken links found, etc).

 Travis mood and load, the build can be completed in less than a minute.